Weak units, universal cells, and coherence via universality for bicategories: Coherence for units via universality

-Thus, contrary to what is stated in \cite[Example 2.5(4)]{cockett2003morphisms}, we claim that $\chu{M}$ is a \emph{regular} poly-bicategory (or, at least, a poly-bicategory with no cells with zero inputs and one output, or one input and zero outputs), and that the construction of units from degenerate boundaries does not apply to it, unless done in an entirely circular way (\emph{defining} the 2-cells with nullary inputs and outputs to be those of the linear bicategory one wants to induce, strictified in order to recover an associative composition).
+Thus, contradicting \cite[Example 2.5(4)]{cockett2003morphisms}, we claim that $\chu{M}$ should be defined as a regular poly-bicategory or, at least, a poly-bicategory with no 2-cells with zero inputs and one output, nor 2-cells with one input and zero outputs.

+In particular, the construction of units from universal 2-cells with nullary input or output does not apply, as it requires 2-cells $() \to (1_x)$ and $(\bot_x) \to ()$, unless done in an entirely circular way (\emph{defining} the ``missing'' 2-cells to be those of the linear bicategory one wants to induce, strictified in order to recover an associative composition).
+That is, $\chu{M}$ is never ``representable for tensor units'' in the sense of \cite[Section 2]{cockett2003morphisms}.

 Nevertheless, it is true that, if $M$ is tensor 0-representable, $\chu{M}$ is both tensor and par 0-representable.
 Fix a tensor unit $1_x: x \to x$ on each 0-cell $x$ of $M$, and a coherent family of witnesses of unitality $\{l_a, r_a\}$ as in Theorem \ref{thm:polycoherent}.
 For each 0-cell $a: x \to x$ of $\chu{M}$, we claim that the 1-cell $1_a$ of $\chu{M}$ given by the pair of 1-cells $1_x: x \to x$, $a: x \to x$, together with the pair of 2-cells $l_a: (1_x,a) \to (a)$ and $r_a: (a,1_x) \to (a)$, is a tensor unit on $a$ in $\chu{M}$.